AnkitaPatil2002/DairyExpress/Document/SRS.md

 System will be able to provide consistent user exeprience to stake holder as well as vistors irrespective of load.

 ### Safety:
-online shopping portal will be secure from malicious attack, fishing. online shoppping portal functionalilites are protected from outside with prper firewall configuration. online shopping portal will be always kept updated with latest anit virus software.
+online DairyExpress portal will be secure from malicious attack, fishing. online DairyExpress portal functionalilites are protected from outside with prper firewall configuration. online DairyExpress portal will be always kept updated with latest anit virus software.
 Bussiness data will be backed up periodically to ensure safty of data using increamental back up strategy.
 Role based security will be applied for Application data and operations accessibility.